cannarin025/DJdownloader/readme.md

 # DJ Downloader

-A program to download audio from YouTube or SoundCloud in .mp3 format
+A program to download audio from YouTube or SoundCloud in .mp3 format.

 # Setup

 1. [Install FFMPEG](https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/).
 2. Clone this repository.
-3. *(optional)* create a virtual env using `python -m venv ./example_venv` to install dependancies to, and activate the virtual env.
+3. *(optional)* Create a virtual env using `python -m venv ./example_venv` to install dependancies to, and activate the virtual env.
 4. Install dependacnies using `pip install -r requirements.txt`.
-5. run `pyinstaller ./djdownloader.py` from the root of the repository.
+5. Run `pyinstaller ./djdownloader.py` from the root of the repository.
 This will create an executable file located at `.\dist\djdownloader.exe`.
 6. *(optional)* Add `[PATH TO REPOSITORY]\DJdownloader\dist\djdownloader` to system path to call directly in command line using `djdownloader.exe`.
 Restart system after modifying system path.

     This can be done by opening cmd as administrator and running the following: